gmcdsc/Practise-Lab/README.md

-# Phase 1 – Mini Project
+# Mini Project

-In this lab, we will create a small program that will use the following skills learned in phase 1:
+In this lab, we will create a small program that will use the following skills:
 - Manipulating string data
 - Navigating a json/dictionary data structure
 - Sending a request to an api and collecting the response